mvargas33/Eolian-Telemetria-Auriga/README.md

 # Eolian Auriga Telemetry System
-Telemtry system of the Eolian Auriga project from the University of Chile.
-Contains the back-end and front-end used to visualize data in real time inside and outside the solar car.
-More info at
+The telemetry system runs in a Raspberry Pi inside the car.
+On one hand, it uses a Java Application to receive data from the car and other logistics tasks.
+On the other hand, it runs a VueJS application to visualize data and interact with the users.
+The system uses a middleware written in JS to communicate back-end and front-end.

 # Dependencies and configuration